 Other Effects of Rising Interest Rates

-It’s not only individual homebuyers who’ll react to rising interest rates.
+It’s not only individual homebuyers who’ll react to rising interest rates in the real estate market.
 Other sectors, including investors, will also be affected.

 For those who have a stake in leveraged assets, higher rates may mean lower cash returns.
 The cost of buying investment properties will increase as mortgage rates go up.